 Reviewing Scheduled Reports

-To view a list of currently scheduled reports that you have created, click Analytics from the left navigation bar in Handshake, then click the Schedules tab.
+To review a list of your currently scheduled reports, click Analytics from the left navigation bar in Handshake, then click the Schedules tab.

 Q: What is SFTP and why would I use it?
 Can HS set it up for me?